 Following a scoreless middle frame, Andy Hilbert knotted the game with less than eight minutes remaining in regulation when his shot deflected off of Vaananen's elbow and past Biron.

 Simon Gagne assisted on two Flyers' markers.

 2010 -- Jeff Carter and Chris Pronger each scored twice and Sergei Bobrovsky made 30 saves as the Flyers torched Rick DiPietro and the New York Islanders 6-1 at the Wells Fargo Center.

 Philadelphia took a 2-0 lead after the opening period on goals by Kimmo Timonen and Carter, then doubled the margin on tallies by Carter and Pronger early in the second.
 Frans Nielsen managed to get the Isles on the scoreboard on a shorthanded penalty shot goal less than four minutes later, but Pronger and Andreas Nodl made it a five-goal lead at the second intermission to close out the scoring.

 Timonen set up Pronger for both of his goals, sending perfect passes for the big defender to send one-time rockets high into the net past DiPietro.
 Pronger finished the night with seven shots on goal, the most he ever recorded in a single game with the club.

 The game was at times ugly as the teams combined for 118 PIMs, with N.Y. being assessed 71.
-Danny Briere's crosscheck to the face of Nielsen during a faceoff in the third period touched off a wild melee, and would result in the league handing down a three-game suspension for his actions two days later.
+Daniel Briere's crosscheck to the face of Nielsen during a faceoff in the third period touched off a wild melee, and would result in the league handing down a three-game suspension for his actions two days later.